 When Does a Pregnant Woman Have Low Blood Pressure?

-The blood pressure may start falling in early pregnancy and might touch its lowest around the middle of the second trimester.
-The readings of blood pressure are important, as they can indicate your and your baby’s health.
+Your blood pressure may start falling in early pregnancy and might touch its lowest around the middle of the second trimester.
+The readings of blood pressure are important, as they can indicate yours and your baby’s health.
 Low BP is commonly reported among pregnant women, and it may remain on the lower side till 24 weeks of gestation.

 There are typically two types of low blood pressure.
 Let’s understand each of them.